b00tc4mp/skylab-bootcamp-201901/staff/clara-rufi/st-james-vet/doc/doc.README.md

 ## Introduction

-Application to manage the users of a veterinary clinic.
-The veterinarian registers the owners of the animals and their associated animals.
-Each visit, the veterinarian may add information to each animal and assign a visit time to the client and the client may modify it.
+Application to manage owners and pets of a veterinary clinic.
+Veterinarian registers owners and their animals, can modify their profiles and add information for each visit (details, controls, vaccins....).
+Veterinarian can also assign appointments to owners.
+Owners can see their appointments and delete only the appointments two days before the day.

 ## Functional description